BASIC SIGNS OF GOOD BREEDING

 Love is powerful and magical.
 Regardless of the manner through which love is shown, it exercises its power of making the recipient feel special and could unconsciously bring the recipient under the influence of the giver since humans love going to places where they are validated and celebrated.

-Your ability to give genuine compliments is a sign of good breeding, since it reflects your level of maturity and empathy and these are necessary for a peaceful coexistence.
+Your ability to give genuine compliments is a sign of good breeding, since it reflects your level of maturity and empathy and these are necessary for peaceful coexistence.
 When next you see something you genuinely love in a person, try as much as possible to give your compliments since that could be the only expression such a person may need to make his or her day.

 THE MAGIC WORDS